 - Line a 9-by-13-inch baking pan with foil and spray it with nonstick cooking spray.

 - Heat the olive oil in a medium saucepan or saute pan over medium heat.
 Add the green onions and garlic, then cook, stirring, for 1 minute.

 - Add the chicken broth to the onion and garlic mixture and bring to a boil.

 - Add the rice, 1/4 teaspoon salt, and pepper.
 Reduce heat, cover, and simmer for 20 minutes, or until rice is tender.

 - Stir in the 1/2 cup Parmesan cheese and spinach until the spinach has wilted.

 - Cut part of the tops off of a squash and scoop out some of the insides, being careful not to break through the sides or bottom of the squash.

 - Mound some of the rice mixture onto the squash using a spoon or cookie scoop.
-Repeat with remaining squash and arrange in the prepared baking pan.
+Repeat with the remaining squash and arrange them in the prepared baking pan.

 - Sprinkle each stuffed squash lightly with salt and pepper and sprinkle a little more Parmesan cheese over the squash.

 - Bake in the preheated oven for 15 to 20 minutes, or until hot.